marianelamin/vector-modeling-lsa/nlu_helper/README.md

     $ cd dialogue_system
    ```
 ### System Setup to Generate a new Model
+1. Create three folders in the nlu_helper module.

+   `** This may be deleted if I am able to create these folders and save them on the repo while they are empty.`
+    ```
+    $ mkdir nlu_helper/logs
+    $ mkdir nlu_helper/resources
+    $ mkdir nlu_helper/corpora
+    ```
-1. Install all dependencies/libraries that python needs to generate a model, if you did not do this before.
+2. Install all dependencies/libraries that python needs to generate a model, if you did not do this before.
     See set up on [README.md](https://github.com/emcdona1/dialogue_system/blob/master/README.md) on root folder.

-2. Make sure to have the [all-senate-speech.txt](https://www.dropbox.com/s/rbhpy3qtr5oudr2/all-senate-speeches.txt?dl=0) file in the ```corpus``` folder
+3. Make sure to have the [all-senate-speech.txt](https://www.dropbox.com/s/rbhpy3qtr5oudr2/all-senate-speeches.txt?dl=0) file in the ```corpora``` folder

+##### Alternatively
+1. I have created a script that will do these tasks (except download the all-senate-speeches.txt).
+In order to use it, navigate to the configuration folder and run the following command

+    ```
+    $ cd nlu_helper/configuration
+    $ ./setupEnvironment
+    ```

 ### Generate a Model
 Once you completed all setup steps.
 In your CLI, the help command will show you how to use the script to generate the model you need:
  ```
-$ python nlu_test/demo_model_generator.py -h
+$ python nlu_helper/model_generator.py -h
  ```
 ```
 usage: Demo_model_generator.py [-h] [--action {lsa,docbyterm}]